-This Sugar Cookie Recipe has been a crowd favorite for YEARS because it produces a consistent cookie with the perfect buttery flavor and soft centers.
-It holds its shape beautifully when cut with cookie cutters and one of the best things is that you can choose to bake these sugar cookies soft and thick, or thin and crisp and both ways are phenomenal!
+This Sugar Cookie Recipe has been a crowd favorite for YEARS because it produces a consistent cookie with the perfect buttery flavor.
+These cookies hold their shape beautifully when cut with cookie cutters and one of the best things is that you can choose to bake these sugar cookies soft and thick, or thin and crisp and both ways are phenomenal!
 You can cut them out with cookie cutter shapes, or simply roll balls in sugar and flatten with the bottom of a glass.
 We love them topped with our Classic Fluffy Buttercream or for something more fun and fancy, our Glace Icing.

 How to Easily Roll Sugar Cookie Dough with no Additional Flour